Yoga for Menopause Symptoms

 • Gentle Warm-ups: Rotate ankles, wrists, hips, and shoulders slowly.

-• Child’s Pose (Balasana): Kneel, sink hips back, extend arms, and rest your forehead on the mat.
-Hold for several breaths.
+• Child’s Pose (Balasana): Kneel, sink your hips toward your heels, reach your arms forward, and rest your forehead on the mat.
+Stay for several slow breaths.

-• Diaphragmatic Breathing: Lie down, place hands on chest and belly, and breathe deeply, letting your belly rise and fall.
+• Diaphragmatic Breathing: Lie down, place one hand on your chest and one on your belly, and breathe so your belly rises and falls more than your chest.

 Vata-Balancing Yoga Poses